vimeo/vimeo-deeplink-android/README.md

 You must provide a channel uri to this method.
 You can find a channel's uri by making an API call to our [channel endpoints](https://developer.vimeo.com/api/endpoints/channels#/{channel_id}).

 `boolean handled = VimeoDeeplink.showChannelWithUri(Context context, String channelUri)`

+### View an On Demand film or series in the Vimeo app

+You can check if this method is supported on the installed Vimeo version using the call:

+`boolean supported = VimeoDeeplink.canHandleOnDemandDeeplink(Context context)`

+You must provide an ondemand uri to this method.
+`boolean handled = VimeoDeeplink.showOnDemandWithUri(Context context, String ondemandUri)`

 ### Open the All Categories page
 `boolean handled = VimeoDeeplink.showCategories(Context context)`